isc-projects/bind9/doc/notes/notes-current.rst

 - None.

-- The support for AES algorithm for DNS cookies has been deprecated.
+- The support for AES algorithm for DNS cookies has been removed.
   :gl:`#4421`

 Feature Changes